laser-institute/laser-sundry/pedagogical-principles.md

    - early wins - esp. via plots
    - supporting motivation as much as students’ conceptual/technical understanding early on
    - think of the first and the big take-aways/"wins" from each unit - first viz, world cloud, etc.
+   -

-Platform
+## Platform
 - RStudio Cloud
 - Allow folks to download projects
 - Ween people off of RStudio Cloud later on

-Presentation - structure
+## Presentation - structure

 - The context
 - The terminology/big ideas
 - The literature
 - The lab

-Labs - structure and timeline
+## Modules &  Labs

-- timeline
+### timeline
 - 10 min pres. in xaringan
 - 50 min. group practice through a rendered Rmd doc (is that all right?) - possibly learnr
 - 30 min. independent wrk?

-- components
+### Module Structure

+In order to help prevent participants from being overwhelmed and allow us to go a little deeper into explaining the concepts (e.g., tokenization) and function we introduce:
+- shift away from four independent analyses/labs that each covere a different analytical technique (e.g., sentiment analysis, topic modeling)
+- move to a single overarching analysis using a single dataset
+- anchor with a research article(s) that spans multiple labs
+- introduce just a couple advanced techniques at most
+- focus first labs on elaborating on the context, data import and data wrangling
+- follow with some basic exploratory analysis to understand the data better like distribution plots, table summaries, word clouds, and the
+- using later labs to demonstrate and practice a more advanced analysis and modeling technique with an opportunity in the
+- conclude last lab for making a pretty table or graph that communicates one key insight from their Knowledge Checks and addresses a guiding research question.

+### Lab Components
   - prepare
   - wrangle
   - explore